 Take a look at the area you hope to buy in, recent sales prices and the average percentage price increase year on year.
 That will give you a good idea of what you need to aim for.
-The minimum deposit to take out a Pepper Money Home Loan right now (on some products only) is 5 per cent of the total purchase price of the property.
-This amount will vary depending on how much you’re borrowing and the type of loan you get.
-You’ll also need to save money for the fees and charges for getting your loan set up.
-Ideally you want to aim to save 10 – 20%.
+The minimum deposit to take out a Pepper Money home loan is 5 per cent of the total purchase price of the property.
+This amount will vary depending on how much you’re borrowing and the type of loan you are applying for.

-Have a look at the online saving calculator to see what you need to save each month over different timeframes to work out how long it will take you to reach your goal.
+Have a look at this online saving calculator from MoneySmart to see what you need to save each month over different timeframes to work out how long it will take you to reach your goal.

 2. Start your budget

-This planner from MoneySmart can help you do your budget.
+For more handy resources, check out this budget planner from MoneySmart.
 What do you think you can save on each week?

 3. Think about ways to earn more money for a while